Please note that Tapas no longer supports Internet Explorer.

 I had gotten familiar with practically seeing her everyday.
 We would chat together, take strolls together, and find ourselves in trouble when we occasionally made trouble.
 It reminded me of the time I spent with Ann.
 However I knew they were different people.
 They sometimes did the same things, but the more I talked with Karrie, the more different they appeared.

-I threw my arms around Karrie, sharing with her some of my warmth.
+I threw my arms around Karrie before she could run away, sharing with her some of my warmth.
 “Take care, Karrie.”

-Standing there surrounded by the melting snow, our smiles seemed to warm our surroundings.
+Standing there surrounded by the melting snow, our smiles seemed to warm the air.

-Their waving arms had disappeared in the horizon as I sat back down in the rocking wagon.
-My body was getting jostled side to side by the wooden wheels grinding through the frozen ground.
-Today I learnt I was prone to getting wagon-sick.
+I watched as their waving arms had disappeared in the horizon, in the wagon.
+The rocking wagon that jostled my body side-to-side because of the wooden grinding through the frozen ground.
+Today I learnt that I was prone to getting wagon-sick.

 I managed to eke out a question on how further we had to drive, to which my father simply smiled at me splayed onto my mother’s lap.
 We hadn’t even started, he said.
 I felt my eyes cloud over as my mother combed through my hair.

 Thinking about it, doesn’t that make my father a noble?
 Would that make me a noble?
-On television, drama series about rich conglomerates that had nothing to worry about would sometimes air.
+On television, drama series following rich conglomerates that had nothing to worry about but what to eat for lunch would sometimes air.
 Riches, looks and bloodline, weren’t those essentially the same as this kingdom’s nobles?
-It didn’t sound bad.
+It didn’t sound too bad.

 I asked Karrie once whether her parents danced together.
-“No way, as if my parents had the time and energy to learn something useless like that.
+“No way, as if my parents have the time and energy to learn something useless like that.
 Where would you even get music to dance to?”
-A scene where my parents danced in the kitchen in silence flowed into my mind.
-Would my grandfather act in the same way?
+A scene where my parents danced in the kitchen in silence flowed into my mind at her words.

-Mom answered my question.
+Mom’s breath tickled my ear.
 “She’s a wonderful woman.”
-She was smiling like her normal self.
+She was smiling like her normal self again.
 “Did you know she saved my life once?”

 It was a wonder how such contrasting reactions could come from a pair of people.
+On sour and one sweet.
 How could such a mismatched couple even conceive a person like my father?
-My grandmother must be a really grand woman to raise him.
+My grandmother must be a really grand woman to raise him that well.

 “This looks good enough.”
 My father opened the door to the room we had rented for the day.
 The magic gate required a half day's worth of time to check our luggage and clear it for transport.
 Not wanting to arrive earlier than required, he suggested resting in this city for a day.
 I welcomed that thought.